jyablonski/jyablonski_praq/software_dev/aws_networking.md

 ### CIDR Blocks
+CIDR blocks, also known as CIDR notation or CIDR prefixes, are a way of representing IP address ranges using a combination of an IP address and a prefix length.
+CIDR stands for Classless Inter-Domain Routing, and it allows for more efficient allocation and routing of IP addresses on the internet.

+In CIDR notation, an IP address range is represented by the combination of an IP address and a prefix length separated by a forward slash (/).
+Here's how it works:

+1. **IP Address**: The IP address specifies the starting address of the range.
+It can be any valid IPv4 or IPv6 address.

+2. **Prefix Length**: The prefix length specifies the number of bits in the network portion of the address.
+It determines the size of the address range and how many addresses are included in it.
+A larger prefix length corresponds to a smaller address range with fewer addresses, while a smaller prefix length corresponds to a larger address range with more addresses.

+For example, in IPv4 CIDR notation:

+- `192.168.1.0/24` represents the range of IP addresses from `192.168.1.0` to `192.168.1.255`, with the first 24 bits (or the first three octets) representing the network portion and the last 8 bits representing the host portion.

+- `10.0.0.0/8` represents the range of IP addresses from `10.0.0.0` to `10.255.255.255`, with the first 8 bits representing the network portion and the remaining bits representing the host portion.

+CIDR blocks are commonly used in networking for purposes such as IP address allocation, subnetting, routing, and firewall configuration.
+They provide a flexible and efficient way of representing IP address ranges and are widely used in internet routing protocols such as BGP (Border Gateway Protocol).

+Here are examples of some of the most common sets of bits typically used in subnet masks, along with the corresponding CIDR notation and number of possible IP addresses:

+1. **/24 (255.255.255.0)**:
+   - This is a common subnet mask used for small to medium-sized networks.
+   - Number of possible IP addresses: 256 (2^8)

+2. **/16 (255.255.0.0)**:
+   - This is a common subnet mask used for large networks or organizations.
+   - Number of possible IP addresses: 65,536 (2^16)

+3. **/8 (255.0.0.0)**:
+   - This is a common subnet mask used for very large networks or Internet Service Providers (ISPs).
+   - Number of possible IP addresses: 16,777,216 (2^24)

+These are some of the most commonly used subnet masks, representing different sizes of networks.
+The larger the subnet mask (the fewer bits available for host addresses), the fewer possible IP addresses within the network.
+Conversely, smaller subnet masks allow for more host addresses but cover smaller ranges of IP addresses.

 VPC CIDR Block `10.0.0.0/16`
 - IP Address: 10.0.0.0
   - This is the starting IP address of the range.